Faizralvi/Real-time-Emotion-Detection/MVP/README.md

 ✅ **Note:** Make sure `yt-dlp` is installed and accessible from your system path if you plan to stream from YouTube.
 You can also test your YOLO model by adjusting the `--model` argument to your own `.pt` file.

----

-Let me know if you want me to save it as a file for you!